Jawan who killed 4 colleagues in Chhattisgarh suffered from emotional stress: CRPF | Law-Order

 ''Prima facie, it seems that due to some emotional stress leading to sudden psychological disbalance, constable Reetesh Ranjan lost his control and in a fit of rage opened fire on his colleagues,'' a CRPF spokesperson said.

-He said the CRPF deputy inspector general (DIG), Commandant of the 50th battalion in which the shooting took place, and other senior officers, are present at the incident site.
+He said the local CRPF deputy inspector general (DIG), Commandant of the 50th battalion in which the shooting took place, and other senior officers visited the incident site.

+The unit is deployed in the area to undertake operations against the Maoists.

-''All the injured are being provided requisite medical care and evacuation of the injured in need of better medical care has been tied up,'' he said.
+''All the injured are being provided requisite medical care and evacuation of the injured in need of better medical care has been tied up,'' the spokesperson said.

-The incident is reported to have taken place around 3:25 AM in the 'C' company of the 50th CRPF battalion.
-Another officer said the accused jawan was to begin his sentry post duty from 4 am, but soon after getting ready he sprayed bullets on his colleagues who were sleeping.
+Another officer said the accused jawan was scheduled to go for sentry post duty from 4 am but soon after getting ready he sprayed bullets at his colleagues who were sleeping.

 ''Easy availability of a firearm to a person who either ends his life or attacks his colleagues is a big challenge for security forces.
 Different solutions are being looked to check this issue, but a perfect one is still to be found,'' a senior CRPF officer said.